Hatari (band): Klemens Hannigan

-Klemens Nikulásson Hannigan (born 1994) is the group's vocalist, and the cousin of Matthías.
+Klemens Nikulásson Hannigan (born 20 December 1994) is the group's vocalist and is the cousin of Matthías.
 He is the son of Nikulás Hannigan, the head of the trade office division at Iceland's Ministry for Foreign Affairs, and Rán Tryggvadóttir, a lawyer for legal firm LMB Mandat.
-Klemens has three daughters with his partner, Ronja Mogensen.
+Klemens has three daughters and married Ronja Mogensen on April 3, 2020.
 He graduated from Tækniskólinn as a furniture maker.

+Davíð Katrínarson

+Davíð Þór Katrínarson (also known as David Thor, born 23 March 1993) is a vocalist for the group who joined in 2023, following the departure of Matthías Haraldsson.
+He has performed with the group since 2017, and appeared as the lead vocalist on the song Helvíti on the band's 2020 album Neyslutrans, credited under his stagename Svarti Laxness.
+He was announced as a member via social media, and made his first appearance with the band as a member at the 2023 edition of Iceland Airwaves.
+He is also an actor, and has appeared in shows such as Trapped.

 Einar Stefánsson

-Einar Hrafn Stefánsson (also known as Einar Stef) is the drummer and producer for the group.
+Einar Hrafn Stefánsson (also known as Einar Stef, born 1 September 1992) is the drummer and producer for the group.
 He is the son of Stefán Haukur Jóhannesson, the Icelandic ambassador to Japan, and former ambassador to the United Kingdom.
 Outside Hatari, he is also the bassist of Vök, an Icelandic indie pop and electronica group formed in 2013.
-Einar is in a relationship with Sólbjört and they have a daughter.
+Einar married Sólbjört, a dancer for the group, on 30 July 2023, and they have a daughter together.